 Rogue was in active development back in 2000 and while the financing was being put together, in April 2000 the production defaulted on a funding loan from Film Finance Corp. and the project fell apart.
-Director Greg McLean then went off and helmed the low budget success Wolf Creek (2005).
-Just before Wolf Creek was set to open in the US for the Weinstein’s Dimension label, they boarded McLean’s next project Rogue.
+Director Greg McLean then went off and helmed the low budget success Wolf Creek (2005) and then returned to his big budget crocodile picture.
+Just before Wolf Creek was set to open in the US for the Weinstein’s Dimension label, they boarded McLean’s Rogue.

-Dimension first set the stateside release for February 2, 2007 and then pushed it back to April 20, 2007, then November 30, 2007 and after Rogue flopped in Australia, it was delayed until a TBD date in 2018.
+Dimension first set the stateside release for February 2, 2007 and then pushed it back to April 20, 2007, then November 30, 2007 and after Rogue flopped in Australia, it was delayed until a TBD date in 2008.
 On April 1, 2008 it was announced that Dimension would release Rogue on April 25 through a newly formed label called Third Rail Releasing, which would give a minuscule theatrical release to films aimed at the video market.
-Rogue was dumped into 10 theaters for one week and pulled in all of $10,452.
+Even with decent reviews, Rogue was dumped into 10 theaters for one week and pulled in all of $10,452.

-Rogue pulled in poor numbers in the few countries it found a theatrical release to a worldwide total of just $4.6 million and went straight to video in most countries.
+Rogue pulled in poor numbers in the few markets where it found a theatrical release, to a worldwide total of just $4.6 million and it went straight to video in most countries.